13 Places To Visit In Hambantota: A Deep Sea Port In Sri Lanka

 Photo: Tiyani Gurusinghe / Wikimedia Commons

-Ridiyagama Safari Park is Sri Lanka’s first drive-through Safari Park spread over an area of 500 acres and divided into six zones.
+Ridiyagama Safari Park is Sri Lanka’s first drive-through Safari Park spread over an area of 500 acres and divided into six zones. it is an iconic tourist places in Hambantota.
 The park is home to a variety of interesting wildlife and is a top tourist attraction in Hambantota.
 Diverse zones inside the park such as the African Lion Zone, Sri Lanka Elephant Zone, World Zone, Australian Zone and Animal Kingdom.
 There are guided day tours available for visitors to Ridiyagama Safari Park.
 Visitors can buy tickets upon arrival too.
 Jeep Safaris may cost additional rupees.

 Timings: 8:30 AM – 4:30 PM